Helping You Avoid Life-Changing Penalties For Drug Crimes

 A conviction for federal drug crimes can completely change your life.
 Many of these crimes lead to months – if not years – in prison and fines reaching thousands of dollars.
 Do not face federal drug charges alone.
 An aggressive attorney can help keep your rights protected and bolster your case.

-Steven M. Frey has over 30 years defending individuals charged with serious crimes.
+Steven M. Frey has over 30 years of experience defending individuals charged with serious crimes.
 He knows what it takes to develop a strong case and aggressively defend you in court.
 The Frey Law Firm provides legal assistance to clients throughout Clayton County and the Atlanta metropolitan area.

 What Types Of Federal Drug Charges Can The Frey Law Firm Handle?